Jinay-Jain10/React_NativeLP/README.md

-# This is a Login Page using react native
+# This is a Movie App using react native